 We would like to hear your views.
-We will ensure we take on board a range of perspectives and evidence.
-This is important to make sure the rules we implement empower consumers to make informed decisions about the best way to progress their claim and protect them from excessive charges, whilst protecting continued access to legal services in this important area.
+We will ensure to take on board a range of perspectives and evidence.
+This is important to make sure the rules we implement empower consumers to make informed decisions about the best way to progress their claim and protect them from excessive charges while protecting continued access to legal services in this important area.

-The consultation is open for your comments from Friday March 31, 2023 until Wednesday June 21, 2023.
+The consultation is open for your comments from Friday 31 March 2023 until Wednesday 19 July 2023.

-After it closes, we will consider any responses and feedback we receive about our consultation proposals in finalising our position.
+After it closes we will consider any responses and feedback we receive about our consultation proposals in finalising our position.